metacpan/metacpan-cpan-extracted/distros/C/Connector/README.md

 query, you will receive a value of _connector_ for type.
 Running a get\_\* method against such a node will cause the connector to die!

+## cleanup

+Advise connectors to close, release or flush any open handle or sessions.
+Should be called directly before the program terminates.
+Connectors might be stale and not respond any longer after this was called.

 # IMPLEMENTATION GUIDELINES

 You SHOULD use the \_node\_not\_exists method if the requested path does not exist